 Assistant Professor of Finance — The Wharton School, University of Pennsylvania

-I focus on central themes in behavioral and behavioral corporate finance—such as nonstandard preferences, belief formation, and managerial decision-making under uncertainty.
-To study these topics, I often use modern ML methods, including extracting individual differences and personality traits from facial images to examine labor and credit market outcomes; applying LLMs to uncover analyst mental models and belief formation processes; and estimating CEO aging from images to shed light on the private costs of leadership and nonstandard preferences, such as layoff aversion.
-I also frequently employ quasi-experimental designs—for example, to identify sunk cost effects in managerial decision-making.
+My work focuses on central themes in behavioral and corporate finance—such as nonstandard preferences, belief formation, and managerial decision-making under uncertainty.
+To study these topics, I often employ quasi-experimental designs—for example, to identify sunk cost effects in managerial decision-making.
+I also frequently use modern machine learning methods, including extracting individual differences and personality traits from facial images to examine labor and credit market outcomes; applying large language models to uncover analyst mental models and belief formation processes; and estimating CEO aging from images to shed light on the private costs of leadership and nonstandard preferences, such as layoff aversion.

 Email